Re-Texture Any Blender Scene Without Re-Rendering

 Subscribe

-Step 1: Enable the Right Render Passes
+Step 1: Enable the Required Render Passes

-Step 3: Control Tiling with a Transform Node
+Step 3: Control Texture Scale and Tiling

-Step 4: Fix Texture Repetition with a Translate Node
+Step 4: Fix Texture Repetition with Translation

 Add a Translate Node before the Transform Node.